2devs-team/reactter/README.md

 ### Manage instance with `ReactterInstanceManage`

-[`ReactterInstanceManager`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager.html) is a extension of `Reactter` that exposes some methods to helps to manages instance.
+[`ReactterInstanceManager`](https://pub.dev/documentation/reactter/latest/reactter/ReactterInstanceManager.html) is a instance of `Reactter` that exposes some methods to helps to manages instance.
 These are some methods:

 **`Reactter.register`**: Registers a `builder` function to allows to create the instance using `Reactter.get`.